koding/kdlearn/contribute/guidelines.md

 As an example, lets look at the markdown file that you're reading now.
-If you look at the [repo][repo], you'll see a file named [contribute.md][contributeonrepo].
+If you look at the [repo][repo], you'll see a file named [contribute/guidelines.md][contributeonrepo].
 This file compiles to
 <http://learn.koding.com/contribute/guidelines/index.html>.
 Notice how
-the `contribute` name is at the root of both projects?
+the path `contribute/guidelines` is the same for the source and output html?
+Below are a few more examples.

 - `./contribute/index.md` becomes
   `http://learn.koding.com/contribute/index.html`